sk7243407-cell/First-repo/README.md

 # First-repo
-This is my first repository. br
+This is my first repository.
-Author-(Divya Bharti)
+Author- (Divya Bharti)